Cron Alternatives for Reliable Scheduling

 It stops being enough when the work is tied to specific events.
 A reminder that fires 48 hours after signup.
 An invitation that expires in 7 days.
 A payment retry that needs backoff.
-These are not recurring cadences — they are per-event timers, and each one needs its own schedule, its own cancellation rules, and its own delivery guarantees.
+These are not recurring cadences.
+They are per-event timers, and each one needs its own schedule, its own cancellation rules, and its own delivery guarantees.

-Durable scheduling treats each event as its own timer: scheduled once, persisted, retried on failure, cancellable, and observable.
+Posthook treats each event as its own timer: scheduled once, persisted, retried on failure, cancellable, and observable.
 No scanning.
 No coordination plumbing.
 No silent failures.

 At a glance